bloiseleo/ObsidianBackup/Linguagens/Javascript/JavaScript.md

- xJavaScript is a script language which evolved to be a full featured language.
+ JavaScript is a script language which evolved to be a full featured language.
 Even if, as any "old" language, it has its counter parts, it's also a pretty good language.
 It's a interpreted or just-in-time compiled programming language with first-class functions.
 Besides, it's a prototype-based, multi-paradigm  and single-threaded.
 It supports P.O.O, imperative and declarative.

 JavaScript's standards are defined by the ECMAScript language specification and ECMAScript Internationalization API specification.
 #### First-Class Function